 Sometimes infographics are the best way to share your information.
 Perhaps the infographic is a handout to accompany a presentation, or it could be the highlight of a poster you make.
 Either way, infographics are everywhere online these days and it's good to know how to make one.
 There are any number of websites and programs you can use to create an infographic.
 If you're interested in learning to use any of those sites or programs, reach out to James D'Annibale for help.
 Please also make sure to watch the video below about the five keys to a great infographic.

-APA Paper Formatting and Citations for Nursing-This Google Slides Presentation will give you some tips for formatting APA style papers and citations.
+- APA Paper Formatting and Citations for Nursing - This PDF will give you some tips for formatting APA style papers and citations.

 You can easily Google citation generators and find a bunch of them online.
 You may have even used them in high school.
 The most important thing to know about citation generators is that you always need to proofread the citations they give you.
 These citations are generated by computers, and computers are imperfect.
 Double-check that all the information is there: author, title, date, etc. Is the title capitalized properly?
 Is the author's name spelled correctly?
 Does the link work?

 Many of the library databases have a "Cite" button on the source's information page that will generate citations for you.
 Use this!
 They still need to be double-checked, but they will generate better citations than Random Citation Machine Dot Com.
 If you are using non-library databases (like Google Scholar) and you need a tool to help you generate citations, we recommend: